luiccn/PresentationTimer/Readme.md

 # Presentation Timer
-Leonardo Neves(github:lrmneves) and Luiz Carlos Ciafrino(github:luicnn)
+Leonardo Neves(github:lrmneves) and Luiz Carlos Ciafrino(github:luiccn)

 This project was part of the Software for Smartphones class taught by professor Sérgio Barbosa Villas-Boas.
 For the project, we were supposed to come up with an idea and implement it on Android or iOS.